 For me it isn’t a particularly useful forecast: as I’ve been over above the data is either incomplete, lagged or both.
 On the purely “vibes” level that we seem to think about the sustainability of the sector in regulatory circles it is helpful in that it illustrates that there is a systemic problem rather than a few bad apple providers, and that there will need to be systemic action: regarding which the fee rise is a welcome (if overdue) gesture in the right direction.

 That – for governments, regulators, and public alike – we do not have meaningful and timely data on the size, performance, or financial stability of a major piece of economically valuable infrastructure is nothing short of a scandal.
 We do not have the ability to take targeted regulatory action, we don’t even know whether the (politically) expensive action that has just been taken will have an impact this year.
-For a publication meant to convince us the OfS has its eye on the ball it does a remarkably good job of illustrating that our regulator is watching on catch-up.
+For a publication meant to convince us that OfS has its eye on the ball it does a remarkably good job of illustrating that our regulator is watching on catch-up.